Healthcare Medical Pharmaceutical Directory.com

 ...
 A list of the leading Managed Care associations ...

-...A healthcare marketing resource for pharmaceutical and medical device manufacturers, healthcare provider organizations, medical software and technology firms, patient care programs and service companies spanning a global community of users from 50+ nations...
+...A healthcare industry business intelligence resource with marketing strategy insights for pharmaceutical and medical device manufacturers, healthcare provider organizations, medical software and technology enterprises, patient care service companies and management consulting firms spanning a global community of users from 50+ nations...